CelestialBoon/celestialboon.github.io/docs/philosophy/2021-03-18-procrastination.md

 Invariably, this isn't something that someone else ordered them to do, but something that they just had deep down inside and that they learned to bring out of themselves and manifest into physicality.

 And as much as society as it exists now won't encourage self-realized people, *true healing always begins with the individual*.
-There *are* people who have escaped the disastrous commitment to a false, static self-image, and it is possible to "find the others," as Terence McKenna put it, so to create support structures, friendships and communities.
+There ARE people who have escaped the disastrous commitment to a false, static self-image, and it is possible to "find the others," as Terence McKenna put it, so to create support structures, friendships and communities.

 There is no true satisfaction to be found anywhere trying to be someone we're not.
 The choice to walk the path of healing is the choice between a life of challenges, and a life of challenges and regret.